Kreidler (band): Guest musicians

 Kreidler occasionally work with guest musicians.
-Florian Dürr, now bassist with Kante, played guitar on two tracks on the Weekend album as Flo Metzger; the British singer-songwriter Momus and Argentinean pop star Leo Garcia appear as vocalists on Kreidler, Petra Bosch on Eve Future, and the piece Von Valerie on Eve Future Recall features Valerie Sajdik speaking a text.
+Florian Dürr, bassist with Kante, played guitar on two tracks on the Weekend album as Flo Metzger; the British singer-songwriter Momus and Argentinean pop star Leo Garcia appear as vocalists on Kreidler, Petra Bosch on Eve Future, and Valerie Sajdik on Eve Future Recall.
+The album ABC recorded in Tbilisi features a Georgian choir, Flood Nesidano Namises and Ricardo Domeneck on vocal duties, with Eric D. Clark on Spells and Daubs and Khan Of Finland and Natalie Beridze on Twists (a visitor arrives).
 Kreidler have improvised pieces at concerts together with Tarwater, Momus and Add N to (X).
 In their first year of existence they regularly accompanied spoken word artists such as Stan Lafleur, Mithu or Zappo.